-The District Committee Chair who receives the report of an allegation has the primary responsibility for responding to an allegation and should comply with the following guidelines.
-The District Committee Chair should work with the advice and support of the District Protection Officer, and both should ensure that the District Governor is fully advised of the steps being taken to deal with the allegation.
+3.01 The District Committee Chair who receives the report of an allegation has the primary responsibility for responding to an allegation and should comply with the following guidelines.
+The District Committee Chair should work with the advice and support of the District Youth and Vulnerable Persons Protection Officer, and both should ensure that the District Governor is fully advised of the steps being taken to deal with the allegation.
 Where appropriate, the District Governor may wish to become directly involved in some or all of the steps set out below.

-For Youth Exchange, the District Youth Exchange Chair should keep the complainant's Rotarian counsellor fully advised of all steps being taken.

-Unless otherwise specified, these steps must be taken immediately following receipt of a report of an allegation of abuse and/or harassment, and no later than three working days thereafter.

-- 1. Confirm that the complainant has been removed from the situation immediately and from all contact with respondent. - 2.
-The District Governor, District Committee Chair and the District Protection Officer shall, with the assistance of legal counsel if appropriate, immediately determine if the report should be communicated to the appropriate law enforcement agency.
-If the decision is made to so report the allegation, the responsibility for investigation of the complaint lies with the law enforcement agency, and all District personnel should cooperate with any police investigation.
-The District Protection Officer should ask the police to keep him or her advised of the progress of the investigation. - 3.
-If a decision is made that the appropriate course of action is to investigate the allegations internally, or if the police decline to investigate, complete an investigation plan in collaboration with the District Protection Officer.
-Depending on the nature of the complaint, its severity, and the facts surrounding the case, one or more of the following options can be discussed with the complainant (remember that if a youth is involved he or she has the right to have an adult present at all times and to be represented by an adult): - pursuing an informal resolution of the complaint; - proceeding with a formal investigation; - taking advantage of counselling, mediation, and other resources; and/or - exploring other possible avenues of recourse including the police, appropriate provincial agencies or the Human Rights Commission. - 4.
-Ensure the complainant receives immediate support services. - 5.
-Offer the complainant an independent, non-Rotarian counsellor to represent his or her interests.
+- 3.02 For Youth Exchange, the District Youth Exchange Chair should keep the Complainant's Rotarian Counselor fully advised of all steps being taken. - 3.03 Unless otherwise specified, these steps must be taken immediately following receipt of a report of an allegation of abuse and/or harassment, and no later than three working days thereafter. - 1.
+Confirm that the Complainant has been removed from the situation immediately and from all contact with Respondent. - 2.
+The District Governor, District Committee Chair and the District Youth and Vulnerable Persons Protection Officer shall, with the assistance of legal counsel if appropriate, immediately determine if the report should be communicated to the appropriate law enforcement agency.
+If the decision is made to so report the allegation, the responsibility for investigation of the complaint lies with the law enforcement agency, and all District 7070 personnel should cooperate with any police investigation.
+The District Youth and Vulnerable Persons Protection Officer should ask the police to keep him or her advised of the progress of the investigation. - 3.
+If a decision is made that the appropriate course of action is to investigate the allegations internally, or if the police decline to investigate, complete an investigation plan in collaboration with the District Youth and Vulnerable Persons Protection Officer.
+Depending on the nature of the complaint, its severity, and the facts surrounding the case, one or more of the following options can be discussed with the Complainant (remember that if a youth is involved he or she has the right to have an adult present at all times and to be represented by an adult): - pursuing an informal resolution of the complaint; - proceeding with a formal investigation; - taking advantage of counselling, mediation, and other resources; and/or - exploring other possible avenues of recourse including the police, appropriate provincial agencies or the Human Rights Commission. - 4.
+Ensure the Complainant receives immediate support services. - 5.
+Offer the Complainant an independent, non-Rotarian counselor to represent his or her interests.
 Ask the appropriate social service or law enforcement agency to recommend someone who is not a Rotarian nor in any way involved with the program, activity or event in question. - 6.
-For allegations of sexual abuse or sexual harassment involving Youth Exchange, the parents of the Youth Exchange student must be contacted.
-For all other Youth Exchange incidents determine with the complainant's Rotarian counsellor whether his or her parents should be contacted and whether the complainant should have the option of either staying in country or returning home.
-For any other situation involving a youth, decide these issues in consultation with an adult (other than the respondent) who is responsible for the complainant.
+For allegations of Sexual abuse or Sexual harassment involving Youth Exchange, the parents of the Youth Exchange Program Participant must be contacted.
+For all other Youth Exchange incidents determine with the Complainant's Rotarian Counselor whether his or her parents should be contacted and whether the Complainant should have the option of either staying in country or returning home.
+For any other situation involving a Youth, decide these issues in consultation with an adult (other than the Respondent) who is responsible for the Complainant.